Virus-hit cruise ship nears US port, awaits final approval

 The desperate situation aboard the Zaandam attracted worldwide publicity, but it is just one of several cruise liners seeking permission to dock at Port Everglades in Fort Lauderdale.

-The Zaandam, which left Buenos Aires on March 7, was originally meant to finish the trip in Chile on March 21, but changed course due to the virus and was originally scheduled to arrive in Fort Lauderdale on April 7.
+The Zaandam, which left Buenos Aires on March 7, was originally meant to finish the trip in Chile on March 21, but changed course due to the virus.

+After negotiations while the ships waited in waters off Panama City, they were allowed to transit the Panama Canal in order to head to Florida.

+It was originally scheduled to arrive in Fort Lauderdale on April 7 but that timetable was revised as the situation on board worsened.

 Rick De Pinho, a 53-year-old attorney, and his wife were transferred from the Zaandam to the Rotterdam because so far, they are healthy.